Our Unrivalled Speaker Line-Up For 2019 - 2020 Information Coming Soon!

 Chartered Accountant and Tax Specialist

 Tony has been a Chartered Accountant and tax specialist for over 30 years of which nearly 20 years were as tax partner with BDO and Mazars.
-He advises owner managed businesses, both large and small, on all aspects of direct taxation and tax planning affecting them and the people that own them, including subsidiaries or branches of overseas companies.
+He advises owner managed businesses, both large and small, on all aspects of direct taxation and tax planning affecting them and the people that own them.
 This has involved him in tax planning for businesses coming to the UK, foreign business owners setting up here, group structuring, transfer pricing and employment tax matters and partnerships.

 Dental Business Unit Partner, UNW LLP